noloco-io/python-sdk/README.md

 ### Updating a record in a collection

-If you know the value of a unique field of a record in a collection then you can update it in the collection:
+If you know the ID of a record in a collection then you can update it in the collection:

 ```
-book = client.update('book', {
+book = client.update('book', 1, {'pageCount': 200,}, {'include': {'author': True}})
-    'pageCount': 499,
-}, {'where': {'id': {'equals': 1}}})
 ```

 You can `print` it like we did in the previous example, or you can directly access fields on the result.
 This is because we wrap all responses in a `Result` class that inherits from `dict`: